 This involves a deep dive into your client’s industry, company, and roles within the organization.
 For example, if you’re presenting to a group of marketing executives, focus on the latest trends and strategies in upscale digital marketing.
 By aligning your content with their interests, you’re more likely to engage their audience to boldly hold attention throughout the presentation.

 You also want to anticipate the questions an audience might ask.
 So, practice empathy by putting yourself in their shoes and think about the information they want from your presentation.
 Doing so enables you to not only design to your client’s expectations but it also prepares thorough and well-thought-out answers for your client.
-A great technique is adding these questions and answers to the presenter’s note.
+A great technique is adding these questions and answers to the presenter notes in PowerPoint.
 The excellent result of this is that your client establishes trust and credibility, making the audience more receptive.

 “What questions might the audience ask and how will your client answer them?”